evnleong/personalwebsite/README.md

 # Personal Website Project! (evanlxn.ga)

 hello world!
 Evan here!
+Welcome to the readme for my personal website!

 # The Story
-This is the readme for my personal portfolio website.
+Over the past few months, I've been experimenting with ways to compile my personal passion projects into a public portfolio online.
-Over the winter of my freshman year at Cornell, I became super invested in web development, experimenting with ways to compile my personal passion projects into a public portfolio.
+The goal has always been to try out new technologies, constantly stay learning, and hopefully along the way I can build valuable skills in a manner that is both cost effective and fun!

-I tested out programs like Netlify, Figma, VSCode, Google SEO, and a free domain registrar to distribute my personal website over the internet completely for free.
+In building this website I got to experience and test out programs like Netlify for backend web development; Figma, HTML, CSS and JavaScript for front-end; as well as Google SEO and a free domain registrar to distribute my personal website over the internet completely for free!

 # Improvements
-I hope to continue adding support for more devices and increasing accesibility to my website.
+In the future.
+I hope to expand on the projects that I upload to the website and continue adding support for more devices and increasing accesibility to my website.
 Feel free to check back as I update my website with more of my projects to come!